Ibaslogic/Ibaslogic/src/contents/series/2020-01-27-react-form-handling/react-form-handling.md

 You already know that the `setState()` method in a class component is used to update the state.
 However, the usage in the `handeChange()` has its drawback.
 Well, it is fine if you do not care about what the previous version of the state was.
 But trust me, a lot of time, you would care.

-You may want to toggle button; increasing a count of numbers by adding 1 to a previous state.
-And in our case, toggling of the checkboxes.
-These are some of the scenarios where the next state depends on the previous state.
+You may want to toggle a button; increase a count of number by adding to a previous state.
+Or in our case, toggle the checkboxes.
+These are some of the scenarios where the next state depends on the previous.

 So why can’t we just pass a new state to the `setState()` as we have it above?

-According to React documentation – "the `setState()` does not always immediately update the component.
+According to the React documentation – "the `setState()` does not always immediately update the component.
 It may batch or defer the update until later.
 This makes reading `this.state` right after calling `setState()` a potential pitfall."

 Forget about the technical language.
 React is simply saying you should not rely on the value of `this.state` to calculate the next state.
 You might not get the intended output.

-Instead, it recommends using the setState updater if the next state depends on the previous state.
+Instead, it recommends using the setState updater.

 To do this, you simply pass an updater function to the `setState()`.
 That function is going to receive the previous version of the state as its parameter.
 Like so: